 57. Every time you call us “consumers” we feel like cows looking up the word “meat.”

-58. Quit fracking our lives to extract data that’s none of your business and your machines misinterpret.
+58. Quit fracking our lives to extract data that’s none of your business and that your machines misinterpret.

 59. Don’t worry: we’ll tell you when we’re in the market for something.
 In our own way.
 Not yours.
 Trust us: this will be good for you.